jimbojsb/launchrocket/README.md

 Download and unzip the binary release from the [release page](https://github.com/jimbojsb/launchrocket/releases)

 *Note: This zip was created with Finder's "Compress" utility.
 I've heard that there are issues unzipping it with other tools.
-I will try to provide a more compatible zipfile on the releases page [related info here](http://stackoverflow.com/questions/107903/how-to-create-a-zip-file-in-the-same-format-as-the-finders-compress-menu-item)*
+I will try to provide a more compatible zipfile on the releases page. ([related info here](http://stackoverflow.com/questions/107903/how-to-create-a-zip-file-in-the-same-format-as-the-finders-compress-menu-item))*

 **Homebrew**